Returning Families

 - 4 or more razor-point pens*in black and at least 2 other colors for labeling (red, blue and green) * 0.3mm or 0.4mm like Staedtler triplus fineliner or Stabilo point 88

-- An excellent eraser – Art Gum or similar, that leaves no residue
+- Excellent eraser – Art Gum or similar, that leaves no residue

 - White-out – quick drying kind